HER (2023) Strange Town Theatre/Thrive Edinburgh

 Balisong is a story about Finlay Richards.
 A name that everyone at school knows.
 An average 15 year old boy who just wants to be seen.
 But you won’t see Finn.
 You won’t ever meet him.

 Balisong is a play written for schools as part of the No Knives Better Lives Programme promoting positive and active citizenship among young people when they become aware of a pupil carrying a knife.
-It is currently touring 64 schools across the Central Belt from September to November 2017 and will be seen by 12,000 school pupils.
+It toured 58 schools across 17 local authorities, shown to over 12,000 people between September and November 2017.

-Balisong is directed by Strange Town Theatre's Creative Director Steve Small and produced by Kai Peacock and Fast Forward.
+Balisong was directed by Strange Town Theatre's Creative Director Steve Small and produced by Kai Peacock and Fast Forward.

-It is performed by Ashleigh More, Daniel McGuire and Madeline Crabb.
+It was performed by Ashleigh More, Daniel McGuire and Madeline Crabb in 2017 and by Kirsty Pickering, Fraser MacRae and Suzanne O'Brien in 2018/19.

 "I cant remember a time when it wasn't raining.
 Or at least, when there wasn't the threat looming."